jboss-developer/jboss-eap-quickstarts/logging/README.md

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.
+If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

-<a id="startserver"></a>
+Start the JBoss Server
+-------------------------
 Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
--------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server with the web profile: